What Is NVIDIA Reflex And Should You Use It?

 • Display Latency – The time needed for the monitor/TV to display the rendered frame.

-When we combine all of these together, we get total system latency.
+When we combine all of these together, we get overall system latency.

 This delay/system latency can be reduced in numerous ways.
-One of the most effective methods is with higher FPS because more FPS equals less input lag.
-This is why so many professional players lower their visual settings to push their FPS as high as possible.
+One of the most efficient methods is with higher FPS because more FPS equals less input lag.
+This is why so many professional players lower their graphical settings to push their FPS as high as possible.

 Another way latency can be reduced is with better hardware.
 Many gamers have high-end mice that advertise the lowest possible latency.
-High-refresh rate monitors are also popular as they can considerably reduce input lag.
+Swift-refresh rate monitors are also common as they can considerably reduce input lag.

 Leap System latency Reflex on and OFF